sjfricke/awesome-webgl/README.md

 * [Context Loss & Preloading](https://medium.com/@mattdesl/non-intrusive-webgl-cebd176c281d#.gyc6h9mr5) - How to manage WebGL when you run into the dreaded context lost.
 * [WebGL Off the Main Thread](https://hacks.mozilla.org/2016/01/webgl-off-the-main-thread/) - How to use Web Workers in WebGL.
 * [Optimizing Scenes for Better WebGL Performance](https://www.soft8soft.com/docs/manual/en/introduction/Optimizing-WebGL-performance.html) - optimization techniques that proved to work well for creating WebGL-based interactives.
+* [First steps in WebGL](https://dev.to/aralroca/first-steps-in-webgl-385c) - Learn what WebGL is and how it works by drawing a triangle.

 ### Blog Series